 Brazil Key Player

-With eight goals and eight assists in qualifying, Neymar showed exactly why he is still the standout star in this exceptionally talented group.
+With eight goals and eight assists in qualifying, Neymar (who has since been injured) showed exactly why he is still the standout star in this exceptionally talented group.
 The PSG man can play in multiple positions – wide, centrally as a No.9 or false 9 and even deeper as a 10.

-He’s been in sensational form domestically and in the Champions League with 20 goal contributions to his name so far.
+He had been in sensational form domestically and in the Champions League with 20 goal contributions to his name so far.
 Injury cost him a place in the 2014 semi-final and he hasn’t quite been at his best on the World Cup stage since.
-In form and with a point to prove, this could well be Neymar’s World Cup.
+In form and with a point to prove, this could still be Neymar’s World Cup if he can recover from that ankle injury.

 Brazil World Cup Prospects